SigmaHQ/sigma-specification/Taxonomy_specification.md

 # History

+* 2023/01/07 Taxonomy V1.3.4
+  * order category only and product only in a dedicated folder
+  * add correct service for Apache error.log
 * 2023/01/03 Taxonomy V1.3.3
   * Add windows service dns-server-analytic and bitlocker
   * Add all the W3C fields names to the category `webserver`